 Type 2 diabetes can develop in anyone, including children.
 The condition is more likely to develop in people who are overweight or obese.

 In the past, the medical community referred to type 2 diabetes as either adult-onset or non-insulin dependent diabetes.
-However, the condition is occurring in an increasing number of children and adolescents as rates of obesity continue to rise.
+However, the condition is occurring in an increasing number of children and adolescents as rates of obesity

 Obesity increases the risk of type 2 diabetes by causing insulin resistance.
 This occurs when organs and tissues do not respond appropriately to insulin or absorb enough sugar from the blood.